nithin-bose/ec2-auto-scaler/README.md

 Configuration
 ---

-By default ec2-auto-scaler uses the example/config.ini file or use `--config` option to specify the config file.
+By default ec2-auto-scaler uses the `example/config.ini` file or use `--config` option to specify the config file.

 Usage
 ---

-ec2-auto-scaler was designed to be run from the load balancer itself as a cron job.
+ec2-auto-scaler is designed to run as a daemon from the load balancer itself.

-Ideally it would be run every minute.
+To start daemon:

+    $ python ec2-auto-scaler.py start

+To stop daemon:

+    $ python ec2-auto-scaler.py stop

+To restart daemon:

+    $ python ec2-auto-scaler.py restart

+To know the status:

-    $ python ec2-auto-scaler.py
+    $ python ec2-auto-scaler.py status

+`scaling_interval` in the `main` section of the config file can be used to set the freequency of scaling checks.

+For example, to run every 5 minutes, set `scaling_interval` as follows:

+    [main]
+    scaling_interval: 300